ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 Pass this config when adding the remote subgraph. `Sse(useGet = true)` selects GET instead of POST.
 For WebSocket authentication, `connectionInit` supplies a static initialization payload; the usual remote header settings also apply.

-Each remote subscription opens one upstream connection.
+Each remote subscription opens one upstream connection. `RemoteSubscriptionConfig.connectionTimeout` bounds acknowledgement, pong responses, and writes (30 seconds by default); `keepAliveInterval` controls ping frequency (15 seconds by default).
 Upstream legacy WebSocket and `@defer` / `@stream` within subscriptions are not supported.
 Configure downstream keepalives through your adapter's existing settings.

 ### Consuming from Scala